 My Moonlander Keyboard¶

-Can't really see the keys too well straight on like that.
 Yep!
 I've got a crazy keyboard!
 A ZSA Moonlander!
-I've owned it now for about 7 months as of the time of writing (January 2026).
+I've owned it now for about 8 months as of the time of writing (March 2026).
 I've got the Platform accessory and have tented my keyboard as far as I can take it, 60 degrees.
 I've spent months slowly adjusting the tenting angle to get to this state.
 It's extremely comfortable to use, but took a lot of training to get used to.
 I've never owned a split keyboard nor an ortholinear key layout.
-I highly recommend both.
-My persistent wrist pain during typing has vanished.
+I highly recommend getting a keyboard that exhibits both.
+My persistent wrist pain during typing has vanished, and I attribute that entirely to the change in keyboard.
+For me, the Moonlander is a match made in heaven, since the possibilities are endless and you can REALLY make the keyboard entirely yours, so if you are looking for a recommendation, in my opinion the ZSA Moonlander is worth every cent!

 Let's take a closer look: